osrf/gazebo_design/physics_presets/physics_presets.md

   - Switch to a different preset profile using `PresetManager::SetCurrentProfile`.
 Expect `PhysicsEngine` reports different physics parameters.

   - Create a new profile from SDF using `CreateProfile(sdf::ElementPtr)`.
 Switch to the new profile.
 Expect that `PhysicsEngine` reports the new physics parameters.

+  - Initialize a world with a legacy `<world>` and `<physics>` blocks without `default_physics` or `name` attributes.
+The world should assign a default name to a profile based on the given physics parameters, and set it as current profile.

 ### Pull Requests
 This implementation will require one pull request to sdformat and at least one pull request to gazebo.